Reducing Employee Turnover Costs and Creating a Culture of Retention

-According to the Bureau of Labor Statistics, the number of "total separations" from businesses (categorized as quits, layoffs and discharges, and other separations) has hovered around 5.5 million nationwide in recent months, or a total separation rate of 3.7 percent.
+According to the U.S. Bureau of Labor Statistics, the number of "total separations" from businesses (categorized as quits, layoffs and discharges, and other separations) has hovered around 5.5 million nationwide in recent times, or a total separation rate of 3.7 percent.

-Every company experiencing employee turnover has a significant financial impact.
-You expect the hard costs: posting the position to online job boards, hiring a head hunter, interviewing time, and possibly offering a cash incentive to staff for hiring a referral.
-But soft costs to fill openings can be just as expensive, including:
+Employee turnover has a significant financial impact, regardless of the business or industry.
+You expect the hard costs: posting an open position to online job boards, hiring a headhunter, interviewing time, and possibly offering a cash incentive to staff for hiring a referral.
+But soft costs can be just as expensive, including:

 These losses in time and productivity mean that employee retention should figure high on your organization's priority list.
 Hiring the best people for the job and retaining those individuals — preserving the organization's investment — represent the best employee turnover strategy for your business.